awsp/nw-base/README.md

 - Packaging
 The use of bower makes the compiled package large as `gulp nw` literally zips everything in the `src` folder.
 For decent app packaging, there should be explicitly list up in `files` attribute.

+- package.json
+It seems there is an error with package.json name attribute that prevents it from rendereing in Windows environment.
+Changed to camelcase works.

 #### ToDo